Greco-Roman wrestling: For Asian champion Sunil Kumar, the pandemic presents a very strange problem

-Wrestler Sunil Kumar has made it a point to maintain his daily routine of training twice a day for two and half hours at the only facility in his village Dabarpur in Haryana ever since he had to cut short his training stint in Azerbaijan to reach home following the coronavirus outbreak.
+Greco-Roman wrestler Sunil Kumar has made it a point to maintain his daily routine of training twice a day for two and half hours at the only facility in his village Dabarpur in Haryana.
+He has been at it ever since he had to cut short his training stint in Azerbaijan to reach home following the coronavirus outbreak.

-Kumar knows that no sporting activities, especially in contact sports like wrestling, seem possible in the foreseeable future but the 22-year-old does not want to lose the momentum he had build since the start of the year.
+Kumar knows that no sporting activities, especially in contact events like wrestling, seem possible in the foreseeable future but the 22-year-old does not want to lose the momentum he had build since the start of the year.

 The Indian Railways employee ended India’s 27-year wait for a gold medal in Greco-Roman wrestling at the Asian Championship gold in February this year, bagged a silver medal in the Rome Ranking series in January and has reached a career-high ranking of 4 in the 87kg weight category, which would have made him the top seed in the now-postponed Asian Olympic qualifiers to earn a Tokyo Olympics spot.